 Lavishly decorated Esther scroll adorned with an engraved border designed by Shalom ben Mordecai Italia (also known as Shalom D'Italia) and colored by hand.

 The scroll opens with a symmetrical decoration based on a semicircle that is composed of six birds (a pair of owls (?) - not visible in this copy, quails or partridges, and parrots) with a flower in a central place of it (invisible here).
-Next to it, two angels with trumpets support a decorative cartouche with a heraldic helmet above it.
+Next to it, two angels with trumpets support a decorative cartouche topped with a heraldic helmet.
 On its field, a family emblem composed of a tree and hands in the gesture of priestly blessing is drawn by hand.
 Below the empty cartouche, the name of the artist appears.

 The scroll is housed in an ivory case.
 A wooden pull bar is attached to the right edge of the first membrane.

 The case: 220 mm (height).

 A | Arch

 E | Esther, Book of (following the order of the story) | Esther story protagonists

 A | Allegory

 G | Garland